Private Study Teacher, Music

 Except being a Concordia Piano Performance professor, he has also given master classes in Lisbon Conservatory of Music and Schlern International Music Festival (along with Misha Maisky and Vladimir Kraynev).

 Gregory is also a faculty member of the International Music Academy in Burgos, Spain and Castelnuovo di Garfagnana Toscana, Italy.

 Every year, Gregory’s students participated concerts with the Symphony and Chamber Orchestras affiliated with Concordia University, Canadian Music Competition (CMC), New York International Music competition and Quebec Provincial Music Competition.

 1st prize winner in International Chamber Music Competition in Poland;

 Chopin Award Winner in IBLA Grand Prize International Music Competition 2010 in Italy.
 In 2011, she performed in Carnegie Hall in New York;

-2nd price winner in Burgos International Music Festival, Spain.
+2nd prize winner in Burgos International Music Festival, Spain;

 In these years, Gregory’s students achieved many gold medals in CMC, New York International music Competition and Quebec Provincial Music Competitions